rdubois-crypto/hackthew3/README.md

 ## License

 The files in this project are provided under a dual BSD/GPLv2 license.
-When